davidtang1006/languages-and-tools/Git/Learn Git Branching.md

 The first thing you may have noticed is that a new branch appeared **in our local repository** called "o/master".
 This type of branch is called a **_remote branch_**; remote branches have special properties because they serve a unique purpose.

-Remote branches reflect the state of remote repositories (<u>**since you last talked to those remote repositories**</u>).
+Remote branches reflect the state of remote repositories (*since you last talked to those remote repositories*).
 They help you **understand the difference** between your local work and what work is public—a critical step to take before sharing your work with others.

 **Remote branches** have the special property that when you check them out, **_you are put into detached "HEAD" mode_**.
 Git does this on purpose because you can't work on these branches directly; you have to work elsewhere and then share your work with the remote (after which your remote branches will be updated).